Lecrapouille/MaxPlus.jl/docs/src/portage.md

 ## (max,+) core functions

 In the Julia REPL, type `?` and the name of the function to show its documentation and examples.
-Functions are given in the alphabteical order of ScicosLab functions.
+Functions are given in the alphabetical order of ScicosLab functions.

 | ScicosLab            | Julia                         | Comment                                                                                                          |
 |----------------------|-------------------------------|------------------------------------------------------------------------------------------------------------------|